bheemisme/twitter/README.md

 ## Tasks remaining

-1. Write a TweetModal saving, reading all tweets, findOne tweet, deleting tweet
-2. Write a FollowerModal for following and unfollowing
-3. Write a NotificationModal for creating notifications
+1. send Notifications and render them in jsp
-4. Add a WebFilter for authorizating protected routes, right now authorizing is completely done inside the servlet
+2. Add a WebFilter for authorizating protected routes, right now authorizing is completely done inside the servlet
-5. Password hashing has to be implemented
-6. Error flags should appear in jsp
+3. Error flags should appear in jsp

 ## Project structure